 This round up comes from Sounds Fun Mom Facebook readers who responded to my request for their favorite South Sound lakes for swimming.
 If I missed a great one you know, leave a comment!

 Please do remember that even if a lake has lifeguards, it is important to be vigilant when your children are around water.
-In June the cold temperature can also cause problems.
+In June (and even July) the cold temperature can also cause problems.
 You knew that, right? 🙂

 Lakes for Swimming

 Playground, swimming, spray park.
 Lifeguard hours posted at the park.